Kytha-archives/pbr-renderer/README.md

 Note: The first build will take longer because the dependencies need to be compiled.
 Subsequent builds will not take as long.

 ⚠️ I did my development on Windows.
 I've tested compiling and linking on Linux so their shouldn't be any problems
 to that effect in a linux environment.
 However depending on your setup, there is a possibility that the shaders I have written are not compatible with your version of OpenGL.
-If this is a the case (the model of Emperor Trajan does not appear) consider switching to a windows environment.
+If this is a the case (the model of Julius Ceaser does not appear) consider switching to a windows environment.
 Hopefully this issue will be fixed soon.

 # Architecture